learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins/README.md

 ## Introduction

-Previously, you've learned about the typical case where one joins on a primary or foreign key.
+Previously, you learned about the typical case where one joins on a primary or foreign key.
 In this section, you'll explore other types of joins using One-to-Many and Many-to-many relationships!

 ## Objectives